The Phase Space for the Einstein-Yang-Mills Equations and the First Law of Black Hole Thermodynamics: Notation and Preliminary Definitions

 The usual definition of Yang-Mills total charge \cite{globalcharges} is given by

 where $S_R:=\{x\in\mathcal{M}:r(x)=R\}$ is the sphere of Euclidean radius, $R$, for large $R$.
 Unfortunately this is gauge dependent in general; in fact, it may be that the integral is finite in some gauge and infinite in another.
-A sufficient condition to ensure the charge is well defined, is to ensure $[A_\mu,F^{\mu\nu}]\in L^1$ (cf. \cite{globalcharges}).
-In the Hamiltonian formulation, the choice of $A_0$ is still a gauge freedom, however we instead impose the condition that $[A_i,E^j]\in L^1$ for any possible choice of $E$ in the phase space.\\ Specifically, we will enforce that the dominant part of $A$ near infinity is valued in the centre of $\mathfrak{g}$.
-In the language of physics, this condition is the that the gauge field behaves like a collection of photon fields near infinity.
-In the language of physics, the non-commutativity of $A$ corresponds to self-interactions which would cause the fields to drop off quickly; it is therefore not surprising that we require such a condition.\\
+A sufficient condition to ensure the charge is well defined, is to ensure $[A_\mu,F^{\mu\nu}]\in L^1$ (see \cite{globalcharges}).
+In the Hamiltonian formulation, the choice of $A_0$ is still a gauge freedom, however we instead impose the condition that $[A_i,E^j]\in L^1$ for any possible choice of $E$ in the phase space.

+Specifically, we will enforce that the dominant part of $A$ near infinity is valued in the centre of $\mathfrak{g}$.
+In the language of physics, this condition is that the gauge field behaves like a collection of photon fields near infinity.

 In defining the following spaces, we will make use of the decomposition $\mathfrak{g}=\mathfrak{z}\oplus\mathfrak{k}$, where $\mathfrak{z}$ is the centre of $\mathfrak{g}$.